 With speeds reaching 1Gbps or more, a slow internet connection isn’t going to cut it for many of today’s online users.
 Even though you’re spending on a certain amount of data exchange, are you really getting the speed you’re paying for?

 There’s a lot that goes into how fast of a connection you’re getting.
 Much of what impacts your internet speed can be easily fixed.

-After running a test on your device,you may want to try a few things out to improve your internet speed in your home or business.
+After running a test on your device and check internet speed, you may want to try a few things out to improve your internet speed in your home or business.
 To help you out, here are some simple tips you can try:

 1. Reset Your Router

 “Have you shut the router off and turned it on again?”
 We often laugh when we hear this question, but there’s some truth to this age-old troubleshooting step.
 Resetting your router allows the device to temporarily break the internet connection for it to start over again.
 This may help with some issues that you may be experiencing.

 You may either unplug the router or press the reset button that you can find on most router models.
 If you’re using it round the clock, it’s a good idea to reset your router and modem at least once a month.

 Too often, we see people sign up for home or business internet plans, not realizing that they have a monthly data cap.
 While some internet service providers offer huge data ceilings – like a terabyte of data per month – other internet plans may carry conservative restrictions.

 Once you reach the data limit, you may either experience reduced internet speeds until the next month, receive an overage charge, or both.
 Check your internet plan to see if a monthly data cap exists.
 If so, consider switching to an unlimited internet plan if your budget allows.